geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

 ### Step 2: Configure the data fetcher

-To fetch the data from the virtual raster, we will use the [`VRTFetcher`] with the following configuration:
+To fetch the data from the virtual raster, we will use the [`VRTFetcher`][VRTFetcher] with the following configuration:

 ``` yaml title="config.yaml"
 data_fetcher: